-Lynne Alba is a licensed speech-language pathologist with over 25 years of experience in the field.
-She graduated from California State University, Long Beach with her Bachelor’s and Master’s degrees in Communication Disorders.
+Lynne graduated from California State University, Long Beach with her Bachelor’s and Master’s degrees in Communication Disorders.
 She was a member of Phi Kappa Phi, an Honor society.
 She completed three clinician rotations prior to graduation.
 During these internships, Lynne worked as an intern in a hospital, a student teacher in a classroom with children with severe speech and language disorders and an iterant speech therapist in the public school system.

-Lynne worked at Rancho Los Amigos National Rehabilitation Center for six-and-a-half years.
-During the last four years, she supervised a number of adult speech-language services, including Brain Injury, Stroke, Neurogenic Disorders and Geriatrics.
+Prior to private practice, Lynne worked at Rancho Los Amigos National Rehabilitation Center.
+She supervised a number of adult speech-language services, including Brain Injury, Stroke, Neurogenic Disorders and Geriatrics.
 Prior to her work at Rancho, she was employed at the well-known Switzer Learning Center, a nonprofit special education school for children and adolescents with learning and emotional difficulties.
 The last two-and-a-half years of her tenure, she was the Clinical Coordinator of the Speech and Language Department.

 Lynne has worked with both adults and children presenting with a wide variety of difficulties, such as Articulation and Language Impairments, Autism Spectrum Disorder, Developmental Disabilities, ADHD, Auditory and Language Processing Disorders, Learning Disabilities, Verbal Dyspraxia, Dysarthria, Stroke, and Brain Injury.
 She has been trained in PROMPT, an innovative therapy technique used to help patients form sounds and words though direct and indirect manipulation of the speech structures (e.g., lips, tongue, and jaw).
 It involves using multiple cues (e.g., auditory, visual, touch, and movement) to give feedback to help develop clear and well-timed speech.
 She has also received training in other programs, such as Links to Language, It Takes Two to Talk®-The Hanen Program® for Parents, and the Nancibell Visualizing and Verbalizing® for Language Comprehension and Thinking (V/V®) Program.
 These three programs focus on improving language skills in those with language impairments.
 The Hanen Program directs its methods toward education and training parents in techniques and strategies to facilitate their child’s communication and language development in everyday situations.